 - 2 large eggs * See notes for vegan/eggless option

-- 3 tbsp arrowroot powder can substitute for corn starch or tapioca flour
+- 3 tablespoon arrowroot powder can substitute for corn starch or tapioca flour

 - 1 cup caramel sauce ** Can use store-bought if preferred